mui/material-ui/docs/src/pages/system/properties/properties.md

 <p class="description">This page lists all of the custom system properties, how are they linked with the theme, and which CSS properties they compute.</p>

+## Legend

 Let's take the following row from [the table below](#properties-reference-table), for example:

 | System style function         | System key(s)        | CSS property/properties | Theme mapping                                                                 |
 | :---------------------------- | :------------------- | :---------------------- | :---------------------------------------------------------------------------- |
 | [`spacing`](/system/spacing/) | `mb`, `marginBottom` | `margin-bottom`         | [`theme.spacing(value)`](/customization/default-theme/?expand-path=$.spacing) |

+### System style function
-1. The <b>System style function</b> column lists the function which generates the properties shown in the other columns, as a reference in case you want to add this functionality to your custom components.
+The <b>System style function</b> column lists the function which generates the properties shown in the other columns, as a reference in case you want to add this functionality to your custom components.
 The functions can be imported from `@material-ui/system`.
 You can see an example of using the style functions on the [advanced page](/system/advanced/#using-standalone-system-utilities).
 The content links to the documentation page where this properties are described; in this example, the [spacing](/system/spacing/) page.

+### System keys
-2. The <b>System keys</b> column lists the key(s) by which you can use this property with the `sx` prop (or as a system function).
+The <b>System keys</b> column lists the key(s) by which you can use this property with the `sx` prop (or as a system function).

+### CSS properties
-3. The <b>CSS property</b> column describes which CSS property will be generated when this system property is used.
+The <b>CSS property</b> column describes which CSS property will be generated when this system property is used.

+### Theme mapping
-4. And lastly, the <b>Theme key</b> column tells you how this property is wired with the theme – with this example, whatever value you might use will be used as input to the `theme.spacing` helper.
+And lastly, the <b>Theme key</b> column tells you how this property is wired with the theme – with this example, whatever value you might use will be used as input to the `theme.spacing` helper.

 Let's take a look at an example: